Lighthouses of São Tomé and Príncipe

 island just off the northern tip of the island of São

 only by boat.
 Site open, tower closed.
 ARLHS SAO-007; Admiralty D4230; NGA 25184.

 Ilhéu das Cabras Light

 - * [Ana

 - 1994 (station established 1952).
 Active; focal plane 37 m (121 ft); green

 light, 2 s on, 2 s off.
 5 m (16 ft) cross-shaped concrete post, painted

 with red and white horizontal bands.
-No photo available, and the small light cannot be seen in Google's satellite view.
+No photo available, but Google has a distant satellite view.
 The front light

 is a similar, even smaller tower about 80 m (90 yd) down the hillside.
 Located